yikuanglancheng/yikuanglancheng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a PhD student at the School of Telecommunication Engineering, Xidian University, advised by Prof. [Xuemin (Sherman) Shen](https://uwaterloo.ca/scholar/sshen) and Prof. [Nan Cheng](https://scholar.google.com/citations?user=Cxm51twAAAAJ&hl=en&oi=ao).
-I have been selected for the PhD Program of the "Young Talents Cultivation" Initiative launched by the China Association for Science and Technology (**中国科协“青托”**博士生专项), and also won the **Presidential Award** of Xidian University.
+I have been selected for the PhD Program of the "Young Talents Cultivation" Initiative launched by the China Association for Science and Technology (中国科协“青托”博士生专项), and also won the **Presidential Award** of Xidian University.

 My research interests include:
 - Radio Map